PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 described in :ref:`applying_editing_feature`.

 Also note that all created or downloaded corpus files are stored as .corpus in the working directory of PCT.
-See :ref:`local_storage:` for details.
+See :ref:`local_storage` for details.

 .. _download_corpora: